 Don't restrict yourself to classic common start configurations!
-With the xHPTDC8-PCIe you can easily set up custom trigger scenarios.
+With the xHPTDC8-PCIe time interval analyzer you can easily set up custom trigger scenarios.
 The device provides an infinite stream of timestamps - one for each input pulse.
 You may filter the stream in your own DAQ-software - or make use of the trigger and grouping features provided by xHPTDC8-PCIe.

 The inputs accept a wide range of single-ended signaling standards including NIM, TTL, and CMOS.